tonytan1/StockHistoryProject/README.md

 ## Part2: stock
 ![alt text](./md_img/swagger2.png "API list in swagger2")

 This folder contains all backend services including get/update/delete stock history APIs.
-For update stock history API, query historical price by symbols and time range.
-It is implemented by multi-threading and batch save/update.
+For update stock history API,  it is implemented by multi-threading and batch save/update.

 Other functions:
 - API token authorization.
 It applied a self-defined annanotation @AuthToken and a AOP interceptor to do the validation.